-• Continue the decades long tradition of outstanding permit compliance as recognized by the National Association of Clean Water Agencies.
-In 2020, the District achieved an overall compliance rate of 100 percent and was honored with six Platinum Peak Performance awards, a distinction given to WRPs that have achieved 100 percent permit compliance for five consecutive years.
+Continue the decades long tradition of outstanding permit compliance as recognized by the National Association of Clean Water Agencies.
+In 2021, the District was recognized for its outstanding performance in 2020 with an overall compliance rate of 100 percent and six Platinum Peak Performance awards, a distinction given to WRPs that have achieved 100 percent permit compliance for five consecutive years.
+The same caliber of performance is anticipated for 2021.
 The following facilities earned Platinum status: the Calumet WRP for 29 years, the Lemont WRP for 24 years, the Kirie WRP for 16 years, the O'Brien WRP for 15 years, the Hanover Park WRP for 13 years, and the Egan WRP for seven years.
 The Stickney WRP received a Gold Peak Performance award for having no permit violations for the entire 2020 calendar year.